SC LOWCOUNTRY TOUR

 18–45 miles, flat terrain

-After breakfast, we'll shuttle north, commencing our bike ride of the tour on remote country back roads near old plantations and cypress swamps.
+After breakfast, we'll shuttle and caravan north, commencing our bike ride on remote country back roads near old plantations and cypress swamps.
 Most of the ride is on exceptionally quiet roads lined with live oaks.
 We pedal near sites that have been the setting or inspiration of award winning movies such as Forest Gump, Prince of Tides, The Big Chill and countless others.

 We'll then shuttle the rest of the way to downtown Charleston, one of the most charming waterfront towns you'll ever see.
 Home base for the next three nights will be the Ansonborough Inn, a beautifully-appointed, all-suite inn centrally located near the Market and Aquarium Wharf in the midst of the historic downtown.
 Dinner is as a group this evening at one of Charleston's famous restaurants.